- LOSE | English meaning - Cambridge Dictionary

 The meaning of LOSE is to miss from one's possession or from a customary or supposed place How to use lose in a sentence

-lose meaning: 1 to not be able to find someone or something: 2 to stop having something that you had before… Learn more
+LOSE definition: 1 to not be able to find someone or something: 2 to stop having someone or something that you… Learn more

 |